 The minor is designed to (a) introduce students to the world of disabilities and special education, with an emphasis on special education practice, and (b) enhance the ability of future professionals to meet the needs of an increasingly diverse population of students in America's schools.
-The minor is compatible with the efforts of MCAS and LSEHD's joint Teachers for a New Era initiative as well as CSON and CSOM's special interest.
-The six-course minor (18 credits and a 0 credit field observation) is consistent with the number of courses/credits required in MCAS and CSOM.
+The minor is compatible with efforts of MCAS and Lynch School's joint Teachers for a New Era initiative as well as CSON and CSOM's special interest.
+The six-course minor (18 credits and a 0 credit filed observation) is consistent with the number of courses/credits required in MCAS and CSOM.
+It includes two courses that may satisfy the University core for social science and cultural diversity.
+All student should confirm this with their individual advisor.
+Classes in this minor address the nature and implications of disabilities as well as effective practices in special education.

-Required Courses (12 credits) Credits Notes APSY/EDUC 1030 Child Development or APSY 2041 Adolescent Development or APSY 3244 Adult Development and Aging or FORM 1050 The Educational Conversation 3 APSY/EDUC 1031 Family, School, and Society or FORM 1051 Reimagining Schools and Society 3 EDUC 1044 Education and Development for Students with Disabilities 3 EDUC 2208 Educational Strategies: Children with Special Needs 3 Fall only Required Field Observation (0 credits) Credits Notes EDUC 4360 Inclusive Education Field Observation 0 Required Electives Part 1 - Select One Course Below (3 credits) Credits Notes EDUC 3323 Reading and Special Needs Instruction for Secondary and Middle School Students 3 Will include field activity EDUC 6398 Working with Families and Human Service Agencies 3 Offered periodically EDUC 6374 Supporting Positive Behavior in Schools and Community 3 Will include field activity EDUC 6384 Teaching Strategies for Students with Low Incidence Multiple Disabilities 3 Will include field activity Disabilities
+Required Courses (12 credits) Credits Notes APSY/EDUC 1030 - Child Growth and Development or APSY 2041 Adalescent Problems 3 APSY 2041 Adolescent Psychology or APSY 3244 Adult Psychology APSY/EDUC 1031 - Family, School, and Society 3 EDUC 1044 - Working with Special Needs Students 3 EDUC 2208 - Educational Strategies: Children with Special Needs 3 Fall only Required Field Observation (0 credits) Credits Notes EDUC 4360 - Inclusive Education Field Observation 0 Required Electives Part 1 - Select One Course Below (3 credits) Credits Notes EDUC 3323 - Reading and Special Needs Instruction for Secondary and Middle School Students 3 Will include field activity EDUC 6398 - Working with Families and Human Service Agencies 3 Offered periodically EDUC 6374 - Management of the Behavior of Students with Severe Special Needs 3 Will include field activity EDUC 6384 - Teaching Strategies for Students with Low Incidence Multiple Disabilities 3 Will include field activity

-^{}Please note: one of the two electives must be a course in electives part 1.
+$^{^}$ Please note: one of the two electives must be a course in electives part 1.
 This course will include a field-based activity.

-One Elective Part 2 - Select One Course Below (3 credits) Credits Notes EDUC 3386 Introduction to Sign Language and Deafness 3 EDUC 3387 American Sign Language and Deafness II 3 EDUC 6496 Foundations of Autism 3 Graduate level course EDUC 6497 Educating Autistic Students 3 Graduate level course EDUC 6495 Human Development and Disability 3 Graduate level course; Fall only EDUC 6540 Educational Implications of Sensory, Motor & Health Impairments 3 EDUC 6593 Introduction to Speech and Language Disorders 3 Graduate level course
+One Elective Part 2 - Select One Course Below (3 credits) Credits Notes EDUC 3386 - Introduction to Sign Language and Deafness 3 EDUC 3387 - Intermediate Sign Language 3 EDUC 4696 - Foundations of Autism Spectrum Disorder 3 Graduate level course EDUC 4697 - Interventions for Students with Autism Spectrum Disorder 3 Graduate level course EDUC 6495 - Human Development and Disability 3 Graduate level course EDUC 6540 - Educational Implications of Sensory, Motor & Health Impairments 3 EDUC 6593 - Intro to Speech and Language Disorders 3 Graduate level course EDUC 6675 - Consultation and Collaboration in Special Education 3 Offered periodically